Sharing Christ & Building Believers

 - Nov 22, 2015Keep Calm and Live by Faith (part 2 of 2)

 Officer Mark Werts has been invited by our missionaries, Randy & Marleen Green, to participate in a short term mission trip to El Salvador.
 If you would like to support the ministry of Officer Werts, please pray for him and consider giving financially.
-At this point, he has raised the money needed for trip expenses.
-All future donations will go toward military grade tourniquets that will be given to the police officers trained in El Salvador.
-These tourniquets are about $28 each.
-The more money we raise, the more we will have to give towards supplying police officers with life-saving tourniquets.
-Thank you for your generosity and prayers..
+He has raised the money needed for trip expenses and all future donations will go toward military grade tourniquets that will be given to the police officers trained in El Salvador.

 “…Is anyone cheerful?
 Let him sing praise.”
 James 5:16